 Overhead view of newspaper shaped in a cone laying flat with roasted chickpeas falling out of it

-Get your vegan protein fix by making this roasted chickpeas and devouring them
+Get your vegan protein fix by making these roasted chickpeas and devouring them

 My experience with Indian street food